CVPR2023-3D-Occupancy-Prediction/CVPR2023-3D-Occupancy-Prediction/README.md

 ```

 ### Known Issues
 - Nuscene ([issues-721](https://github.com/nutonomy/nuscenes-devkit/issues/721)) lacks translation in the z-axis, which makes it hard to recover accurate 6d localization and would lead to the misalignment of point clouds while accumulating them over whole scenes.
-We did some specific .
-However, ground stratification still occurs in several data.
+Ground stratification occurs in several data.

 <p align="right">(<a href="#top">back to top</a>)</p>